-As well as the below studio albums, the star studded farewell concert The Last Waltz is essential viewing for any fan of rock and roll, even if it’s just for Neil Young’s nose and Van Morrison’s high kicks.
+As well as the below studio albums, the star-studded farewell concert The Last Waltz is essential viewing for any fan of rock and roll, even if it’s just for Neil Young’s nose and Van Morrison’s high kicks.

-5. Stage Fright (1970)
+#5 Stage Fright

-3. Northern Lights – Southern Cross (1975)
+#3 Northern Lights – Southern Cross

-2. Music From Big Pink (1968)
+#2 Music From Big Pink

 The Band’s first album was named after the house in upstate New York where it was recorded.
-It’s their most democratic effort; Robbie Robertson wrote their signature song ‘The Weight’, but there are also songs from Manuel, Bob Dylan, and the traditional ‘Long Black Veil’.
+It’s their most democratic effort; Robbie Robertson wrote their signature song ‘The Weight’, but there are also songs from Richard Manuel, Bob Dylan, and the traditional ‘Long Black Veil’.
 Music From Big Pink is a confident debut, and a big step forward from the group’s contributions to The Basement Tapes, but The Band would surpass it with their second album.

-1. The Band (1969)
+#1 The Band